1. notice

 [hierarchy-order-of-set]

-The set constructed above is called a zero (hierarchy) order set
+The set constructed above is called a zero (hierarchy) order set, or zero order type

 or

-then let be math object, in first order set
+then let be math object, in first order Type

 Using object construction rules again, what we get is also defined as belonging to